Delgoulding/Biostat-Projects/README copy.md

 A summary of how to push documents to GitHub:

-  1. Write documents, code, reports using word or text editor
+  1. Write documents, code, reports as needed using word or text editor

   2. Save documents in my local drive under repository folder and next appropriate folder

   3. Pull in GitKraken

-  4. Submit commit for change
+  4. Submit commit of change

   5. Push in GitKraken